 Their wines have been served at several White House functions and sports celebrities often enjoy their wine (sometimes poured at San Francisco 49er’s events).
 The great baseball player Joe DiMaggio also loved their wines and he spent short vacations on the property.

-They have employed several winemakers over the years – Ron Vuylsteke has been with Tudal for 20 years (unusual these days for a winemaker to remain with a winery for so long).
+Tudal has employed several winemakers over the years – Ron Vuylsteke has been with Tudal for 20+ years (unusual these days for a winemaker to remain with a winery for so long).
 They have also employed the services of notable winemaker Kirk Venge and currently employ Rudy Zuidema as their consulting winemaker.

 However, note: this tasting room closed down in September 2017 and is no longer open although as of our last update, the wines of Cerruti Cellars continue to be produced.
 The brand is named after John’s grandfather George Cerruti (an Italian immigrant who came to California from Genoa in 1912).
-The site of this tasting room is a building constructed in the 1920’s that was used for cold storage by Armour Food Company.
+The site of this tasting used to be in building constructed in the 1920’s that was used for cold storage by Armour Food Company.

-The full lineup of Tudal wines can be tasted here.
-No appointment needed.
+The full lineup of Tudal wines also used to be tasted here.
+No appointment was needed.
 Friendly and energetic hosts.
-Live music plays in a room adjoining the main tasting room – usually on the weekends in the spring and summer months.
-There is even an outdoor terrace with small tables overlooking the train tracks and at times the passing trains.
+Live music played in a room adjoining the main tasting room – usually on the weekends in the spring and summer months.
+There was even an outdoor terrace with small tables overlooking the train tracks and at times the passing trains.
 The tasting room was surprisingly large with several side rooms and spaces for more private tastings.
 If the family ever re-opens in a new location, we will certainly visit and update this review accordingly.

 Napa Valley Winery